 We are very good at detecting when we are the target of stereotyping.
 Whether the stereotype is positive or negative, most people are uncomfortable when being stereotyped – if anything, it encroaches on one’s individuality.

 This ability to detect stereotyping is part of a suite of social functions that persist from our life-and-death instincts from thousands of years ago.
-Those who were lacking such social function during those millennia probably didn’t live long enough to procreate.
+Those who lacked such social function during those millennia probably didn’t live long enough to procreate.

 What this means is that most of us have inherited this social nature, which is deeply primal and deeply important.
-Our social nature can be incompatible with civil society because the world today is vastly different – and it is the culprit behind the most elusive social problems.
-What this means is that when we detect being a target of stereotyping, we can become demotivated.
+Our social nature can be incompatible with civil society because today’s world is vastly different – and it is the culprit behind the most elusive social problems.
+This means that when we detect being a target of stereotyping, we can become demotivated.

 The flip side of this issue is our drive to categorize.
-When it comes to people, at the very minimum we are driven to categorize others as friend and foe.
-Overall, we like the world to fit into neat and simple packages especially when it comes to other people.
+When it comes to people, at the very minimum, we are driven to categorize others as friends and foes.
+Overall, we like the world to fit into neat and simple packages, especially when it comes to other people.
 This is why we stereotype others.
-It is a human phenomenon and we’d do well as leaders to understand and overcome it in ourselves.
+It is a human phenomenon, and we’d do well as leaders to understand and overcome it in ourselves.

 In general, the theory fails to predict anything, and in a country such as the U.S. that is already age averse, it can fuel further age discrimination.

 Now that we have established the whole business of stereotyping as a foolish enterprise, you may wonder what you can do to avoid it.
 I would be remiss and irresponsible if I didn’t offer some ideas that may help.

 Here are six steps that I’ve used to reduce my tendency to stereotype: